studiokozak/SK-Krowka/README.md

   <img src="Captures/SK_Krowka_01.png">
 </p>

+## Download

+Download the latest release from the Releases section.

 ## Overview

 SK Krowka is a Mid/Side phase processor designed to help reduce the perception of congestion in the low-mid range.